PpesR/Shared-Trip/README.md

 # Shared-Trip
-Application for sharing travel cost and finding fun activities to do with a group
+This is a student project to create an Android application for shared travelling.
+The application will help the user to find companions and share cost for a trip.